Code First Girls: History

 Code First Girls began in late 2012 as "a nine-week, free, part-time course to get female graduates from all walks of life not only interested in coding, but also better equipped to contribute to technical discussions in high-tech businesses".

-Founded by Alice Bentinck and Matthew Clifford, Code First: Girls was created they recognised a lack of female applications for their pre-seed investment programme Entrepreneur First (EF).
-EF supports the development of Code First: Girls.
+Founded by Alice Bentinck and Matt Clifford, Code First: Girls was created when Bentinck and Clifford recognised a lack of female applications for their pre-seed investment programme Entrepreneur First (EF).

-Bentinck claims that of the first cohort to complete Code First: Girls training, more than half of the women participants now self-identify as "technical" or working in software-development roles.
+Bentinck claims that of the first cohort to complete Code First: Girls training, more than half of the women participants self-identified as "technical" or working in software-development roles.

 Amali de Alwis was announced as first Chief Executive Officer of the organisation on Wednesday 8 April 2015, taking over from Bentinck and Clifford.
-In November 2018, Amali was named to the Financial Times' list of the 'Top 100 minority ethnic leaders in technology.'

-Code First: Girls was included in the UK Government's "UK Digital Strategy" policy paper 2017 as a "programmes doing valuable and innovative work to help more women into tech".
+Anna Brailsford succeeded Aamil de Alwis as CEO in 2019.

 Awards

 In 2016 Code First: Girls was nominated for a National Diversity Award.

-In 2017 Code First: Girls won "e-Skills Initiative of the Year" at the Information Age "Women in IT awards".